 Your support will help us promote the diversity and scope of educational and research opportunities in this region.

 Healthy, sustainable fisheries are the lifeblood of the coastal Maine economy.
-DEI staff and researchers have been working since 1987 with clammers, lobster fishers, scallopers, and others to enhance native stocks through public aquaculture.
+DEI staff and researchers have been working since 1987 with clammers, lobster fishermen, scallopers, and others to enhance native stocks through public aquaculture.
 We conduct applied research to better understand the important biological, ecological, and physical mechanisms that result in healthy fisheries.
 We help K-12 students and their teachers to use science in a way that is relevant and relatable, and to understand the importance of ecological balance and responsible stewardship of the marine resources many of their families depend on financially.

 We appreciate donations to help support our work.
 Please mail a check to DEI, PO Box 83, Beals, ME 04611, or donate on line here.

 Seeding cultured clams under protective netting in Wiscasset, Maine

 We want to share our excitement and expertise with those who have similar passions about learning and doing new things, and creating opportunity for the people of coastal Maine.
 Our marine research infrastructure at our Black Duck Cove campus, which includes a 6,400 square foot shellfish hatchery, two tidal impoundments (approximately 2 acres each) and a 100' fiber composite pier, allows fishers, scientists, and students of all ages to work together on projects of mutual interest.
 Our state-of-the-art education center hosts local youth, college students, in-service teachers, and others interested in learning about the marine environment.
 Our physical location and array of cold-water marine habitats are unique in the state of Maine.